elibroftw/blog.elijahlopez.ca/content/hugo-guide.md

     hugo -d docs
     ```

+You can use VSCode's git UI to commit and push.
+If you are editing your blog from multiple devices, I suggest you use branches and pull requests.
+For example, from my surface laptop, I edit my blog in a branch like `surface/YYYY-MM-DD` and then push commits, and then use the "Rebase and merge" feature once I'm back on my main computer.
+This is because I extensively rewrite my commits.

 ## Including a Table of Contents

 To include a Table of Contents, use `{{</* toc */>}}` (custom shortcode)